strawp/cct-syllabus/crest-cct-technical-syllabus-v2.2.md

 >
 > Awareness of sector-specific regulatory issues.

+ - Revelant Key legislation:
+   - TA 1968 Section: Intent to do unlawful damange to contents of building
+   - CMA 1990 Section 1: Unauthorised access to a computer
+   - HRA 1998 Article 8: Right to respect for private life
+   - DPA 1998:
+     - Section 7: People can request to view data an org holds on them
+     - Section 10: Data cannot be used for damage or distress
+     - Section 11: Data cannot be used for direct marketing
+     - Section 14: Request destruction of data
+     - Schedule 1: How data is collected / held
+     - Exceptions:
+       - Section 28: In case of National Security
+       - Section 29: Crime and tax
+       - Section 36: Domestic use
+   - PJA 2006:
+     - Section 35: Unauthorised access to computer material
+     - Section 36: Unauthorised intent to impair operation
+     - Section 37: Making, supplying, obtaining articles for use in computer misuse offences
+     - Section 38: Transitional and saving provision
+   - GDPR 2018 Article 15: Subject Access Requests free
+   - DPA 2018: De-anonymising and unlawfully obtaining data now criminal offences

+ - Theft Act 1968
+   - Section 9: Guilty if trespassing in a building with intent to do unlawful damage to a building or contents in it.

+ - Computer Misuse Act 1990
+   - Created out of necessity as no existing laws covered computer misuse after R v Gold & Schifreen case successfully appealed forgery and counterfeiting convictions
+   - Jurisdiction if computer OR person is in UK at time of offence
+   - Section 1: Unauthorised access to a computer
+     - Guilty if:
+       - Intent to secure access to any program or data held in any computer
+       - Access he intends to secure is unauthorised
+       - He *knows* at the time that this is the case
+     - Punishable by £5000 or 6 months imprisonment
+     - Knowledge and intent
+     - Attempt sufficient
+     - No requirement to show damages
+   - Section 2: Unauthorised access to a computer to commit further offences
+     - More serious crime
+     - e.g. blackmailer hacking to find evidence of affair
+     - Serious crime doesn't have to be carried out, just intent to do so
+     - 5 years / unlimited fine
+   - Section 3: Unauthorised acts with intent to impair/modification of computer
+     - Intent and knowledge to be guilty
+     - Virus, ransomware, DoS
+     - Max 5 years, unlimited fine

+ - Criminal Justice Act 1998
+   - Amended Computer Misuse Act
+   - Actually just seems to have removed some subsections

+ - Human Rights Act 1998
+   - Derived from European Convention on Human Rights
+   - Ability to argue human rights in a British court with the delay and cost of going to European court
+   - Technically only applies to public bodies, but can be used between citizens as it applies to the court, which is a public body and the judge therefore must act in compatibility with it
+   - Article 8: Right to respect for private and family life
+     - Everyone has the right to respect for **his private and family life**, his home and **his correspondence**.
+     - There shall be no interference by a public authority with the exercise of this right except such as is in accordance with the law and is necessary in a democratic society in the interests of national security, public safety or the **economic well-being of the country**, for the **prevention of disorder or crime**, for the protection of health or morals, or for the **protection of the rights and freedoms of others**.
+     - Private life defined as:
+       - Your sexuality
+       - Your body
+       - Personal identity
+       - **How personal information is held and protected**
+     - Breaches might include:
+       - Surveillance of home
+       - Phone tapping, monitoring emails and internet, CCTV
+       - Disclosing personal information to others without consent
+   - An individual can be monitored on behalf of their company due to exceptions in place in the Data Protection Act (1998) - performance of a contract, assuming their employment contract states this

+ - Data protection act 1998
+   - Replaced Data Protection Act 1984, Access to Personal Files Act 1987
+   - Implemented EU Data Protection Directive 1995
+   - Scope
+     - Personal data = anything identifying
+       - Name and address, phone, email
+     - Rights
+       - View data an organisation holds on them (section 7) for a modest fee
+       - Request correction to that data or have it destroyed (section 14)
+       - Data cannot be used in any way to cause damage or distress (section 10)
+       - Cannot be used for direct marketing (section 11)
+   - Principles (schedule 1)
+     - Must be processed and obtained lawfully
+     - Must be obtained only for lawful purposes
+     - Adequate, relevant and not excessive
+     - Accurate, up to date
+     - Not kept longer than necessary
+     - Appropriate technical measures against accidental processing, loss, damage to data
+     - Cannot be transferred outside the EEA unless equivalent laws are in place in that country
+   - Conditions
+     - Consent
+     - Performance of a contract
+     - Legal obligation
+     - Necessary to protect vital interests of the data subject
+     - Necessary to carry out public functions
+   - Exceptions
+     - National security (section 28)
+     - Crime and tax (section 29)
+     - Domestic purposes - your own family (section 36)
+   - Individuals can make a Subject Access Request to get all data about them from an organisation for £10
+     - Following GDPR, this is now free

+ - Freedom of Information Act 2000
+   - Modified DPA for public bodies
+   - Not really relevant to private organisations

+ - Police and Justice Act 2006
+   - Amends Computer Misuse Act
+   - Extension of Police Act 1996 to include:
+     - Section 35: Unauthorised access to computer material
+     - Section 36: Unauthorised intent to impair operation
+     - Section 37: Making, supplying, obtaining articles for use in computer misuse offences
+     - Section 38: Transitional and saving provision

+ - GDPR 2018
+   - EU legislation
+   - Data Protection Principles
+     - Processed fairly and lawfully
+     - Collected for specified legitimate and explicit purposes
+     - Limited to what is necessary
+     - Accurate and up-to-date
+     - Kept no longer than necessary
+     - Processed with appropriate security (based on risk assessments)
+   - Personal data
+   - All companies knowingly dealing with EU citizens must comply
+   - Terms
+     - Data Subject
+     - Data Controller
+     - Data Processor
+     - Portability
+     - Rectification
+     - Erasure
+   - Lawful basis to process data
+     - Consent
+     - Performance of a Contract
+     - Legal Necessity
+     - Vital Interests (life saving)
+     - Public Interest
+     - Legitimate Interest (e.g. customer relationship)
+   - Requesting personal data (access request) is now free, can be via any channel
+     - Article 15

+ - Data Protection Act 2018
+   - Adds to GDPR
+   - Criminalises offenses relating to personal data
+     - Unlawfully obtaining personal data
+     - Re-identification of de-identified personal data

+ - CREST code of conduct
+   - 2.1 Promotion of good practices
+   - 2.2 Professional representation
+   - 2.3 CREST assignments
+     - Act professionally
+     - Use appropriate tools and techniques
+   - 2.4 Regulations must be followed
+   - 2.5 Must maintain technical competencies
+   - 2.6 Respect the interests of the client
+   - 2.7 Sanctions may include, barring, revocation of qualifications, legal action
+   - 2.8 Ethics
+     - Honesty
+     - Prohibition of bribery
+     - Fair competition
+     - Integrity
+     - Compliance - bring any breach to attention of CREST

+ - Complaints procedure
+   - Principles
+     - Investigated competently, diligently, impartially
+     - Not reviewed by any subjects of the complaint
+     - 8 weeks resolution
+     - Issues should be resolved with members as first point, only referred to CREST as a last resort
+   - Measures
+     - CREST makes complaints process known to client, NDA signed
+     - Formal complaint provided in agreed format
+     - Member notified of complaint
+     - Complaint reviewed against code of conduct
+     - Viewpoint report to member
+     - Response to report
+     - CREST president gives set of actions and dates
+     - Legal action or qualification revoked: CREST Executive involved, further NDAs
+     - Industry experts may be involved
+     - Recommendation report issued to member
+     - Summary report to client
+     - If CHECK and suspension, may inform CESG / NCSC
+     - Recommendations enacted
+     - Notice given to client when measures concluded

 ### A3 Scoping

 - ACE: MC
 - ICE: MC
+- confidence: 5

 > Understanding client requirements.
 >